 England v Japan, Rugby World Cup 2023: when is it and how to watch on TV

+A virtual disciplinary panel gave Curry a three-game suspension that will be reduced to two if he completes World Rugby’s ‘Coaching Intervention Programme’, otherwise known as tackle school.

+It means the Sale openside will miss the Japan and Chile games, but will be available to face Samoa in Lille on October 7 in England’s final Pool D assignment.

-England will be without captain Owen Farrell, who will be serving the last game of a four-match ban following World Rugby’s successful appeal against his downgraded red card for a high tackle on Taine Basham.
-There are also now question marks over the availability of Tom Curry, after he was shown red for a dangerous tackle during England’s opening win over Argentina.
+England will also be without captain Owen Farrell, who will be serving the last game of a four-match ban following World Rugby’s successful appeal against his downgraded red card for a high tackle on Taine Basham.

 Billy Vunipola should be available, however, having missed the Argentina victory owing to a ban for a high tackle similar to Farrell’s.